Mansfield Local Cultural CouncilLisa Piscatelli

 All applicants must submit their proposal on an official application form.
 Forms are available at the Town Clerk's office, or from any member of the council.
 The application form can also be completed online and printed out for submission to the council.
 Go to www.massculturalcouncil.org.
 When filling out the application, use the space provided to answer questions.
 One additional 8 1/2" x 11" page to complete questions is allowed.
 Completed applications must be received at the Town Clerk's office by Oct.
 15 of each year. (valid postmark is acceptable).

 Applicants are required to submit one set of supporting materials.
 These may include slides, tapes, videocassette, resume, publicity, critical reviews, photos, printed materials.
 Letters of support/commitment from sponsoring organizations are strongly encouraged.
 If an applicant states that he/she will be working with or for another person, organization, or conducting the project in a specific facility, a letter of commitment or agreement from the individual/organization/facility's representative must be submitted with the application.
-All applicants proposing to work in the Mansfield public school system must contact and receive approval from, Director of Fine Arts or Director of Performing Arts for the Mansfield Public Schools.
+All applicants proposing to work in the Mansfield Public Schools must contact and receive approval from the Director of Visual Arts, Director of Performing Arts, or Principal.